#OfficeGoals: Effective Team Communication

 • Effective communication gives employees a voice — increasingly important for staff satisfaction — and can help not only curb conflict and misunderstandings but potentially reduce grievances and lawsuits.

-Embracing effective communication as part of your team’s culture brings many benefits, including improvements in retention, engagement, working relationships, and sense of value.
+Embracing effective communication as part of your team’s culture helps yield desirable outcomes, including improvements in retention, engagement, working relationships, and sense of value.
+With solid commitment coupled with action, you can achieve results that benefit your people, your patients, and your practice.